 Bhutan-India

-Principle The tariff for both Tala
+The tariff for both Tala

-of and Dagachhu PPAs
+and Dagachhu PPAs

-determina was determined on a
+was determined on a

-tion negotiated basis
+negotiated basis

-determina was determined on a
+India-Bangladesh

-India-Bangladesh The tariff for NVVNL PPA is as per CERC regulations (agreed based on negotiation).
-On the other hand, tariff for PTC PPA was determined through competitive bidding
+The tariff for NVVNL PPA is as per

+CERC regulations (agreed based on

+negotiation).
+On the other hand,

+tariff for PTC PPA was determined

+through competitive bidding

+India-Nepal

+The tariff in both

+Treaty/Bilateral

-India-Nepal The tariff in both Treaty/Bilateral arrangement and PTC PPA was agreed based negotiation
+arrangement and PTC

+PPA was agreed based

+negotiation

-^{} New Tariff Policy - 5.8 The Appropriate Commission shall provide for suitable regulatory framework for incentivizing the developers of HEPs for using long-term financial instruments in order to reduce the tariff burden in the initial years.
+\ New Tariff Policy - 5.8 The Appropriate Commission shall provide for suitable regulatory framework for incentivizing the developers of HEPs for using long-term financial instruments in order to reduce the tariff burden in the initial years.